12 Best Free CRM Software (2020 Update)

-In the end, CRM software makes running several different departments of a growing business easier, faster, and possibly more fun.
+In the end, CRM makes running several different departments of a growing business easier, faster, and possibly more fun.
 So long as one never forgets the ultimate aim is to have better engagements with customers, both prospects and paying.
-Those customers are people, not mere datasets in CRM software.
+Those customers are people after all, not mere datasets.

 Of course, metrics are good too: insights based on data help you act with the best information possible, rather than just following gut instinct alone.
 Business intelligence, machine learning, AI, and advanced automation are all becoming increasingly more cheap, user-friendly, and useful.
 Small and medium-sized companies can do things with data that simply weren’t possible a few years ago.

 They say starting is the hardest part.
 But it doesn’t have to be that hard.
 After perusing our list of CRM above, simply sign up for free with one of the vendors we’ve listed.

 Well and truly, there’s never been a better time for Free CRM.